bkalchv/fmi-up/README.md

 # fmi-up

-## This repo will contain tasks solutions from the course "Introduction to Programming" at the Faculty of Mathematics and Informatics of the Sofia University.
+## This repo contains solutions to some tasks from the course "Introduction to Programming" at the Faculty of Mathematics and Informatics of the Sofia University.

 #### Author: Bogdan Kalchev